 So let’s look at it this way

-If you are only going to use an air compressor with a pneumatic device to do some light painting every once in a while, or tack up some new cheap decorative cornices, it fine to buy the least expensive and lowly-rated brand of air compressor.
+If you are only going to use an air compressor with a pneumatic device to do some light painting every once in a while or tack up some new cheap decorative cornices, it beautiful to buy the least expensive and lowly-rated brand of air compressor.

-Lastly, the noise level is important as you may get complaints if the noise your machine creates is disturbing to neighbors or businesses.
+Lastly, the noise level is essential as you may get complaints if the noise your machine creates is disturbing to neighbors or businesses.

 Here are some accessory words to look up before you purchase an air compressor: